 Tips for your trip to Iguazú.

 To get to Iguazú there are daily flights from Buenos Aires airport.
-The flight takes approximately 1 hour and 45 minutes to land at the Iguazú airport, and from the airport to the hotel or the Iguazú National Park it takes only half an hour by road.
-I do not recommend doing this journey by car or bus, although the ticket may be cheaper, because you need between 16 and 18 hours to cover the 1,300 kilometers (808 miles) of travel, unless you have several days of vacation and want to know the cities and intermediate attractions between Buenos Aires and Iguazú.
+The flight takes approximately 1 hour and 45 minutes to land at the Iguazú airport (flying in a straight line is 1065 kilometers or 662 miles), and from the airport to the hotel or the Iguazú National Park it takes only half an hour by road.
+I do not recommend doing the journey Buenos Aires – Iguazú by car or bus, although the ticket may be cheaper, because you need around 16 hours to cover the 1,306 kilometers (812 miles) of travel, unless you have several days of vacation and want to know the cities and intermediate attractions between Buenos Aires and Iguazú.

 The climate in Iguazú is humid subtropical, with abundant rainfall.
 Although it is possible to visit Iguazú all year round, the ideal months are between April and November; and thus avoid the high temperatures of summer (December to March).
 Keep in mind that during the winter (June to September) the average temperature is 15 °C (59 °F) and can drop to 11 °C (52 °F), so it is advisable to bring a coat.
 And in the summer (December to March) the average is 25 °C (77 °F), but it can rise to 32 °C (90 °F) with extremely hot days and very high humidity that, for those who are not used to it, It can cause heat stroke, sunstroke and dehydration, for this reason you should carry water with you all the time and keep your head covered.

 The city of Puerto Iguazú is located 18 km (11.2 miles) from the Iguazú National Park (it is the closest city to the park).
 It has a population of 82,000 inhabitants and a large number of hotels and lodgings for travelers.
+We recommend staying on the outskirts of Puerto Iguazú, in one of the beautiful hotels inserted within the sector called “Selva Iryapú”, a natural reserve where ecological lodges coexist with aboriginal populations such as the Mbya Guaraní.
 The journey between these hotels and the park takes 20 to 30 minutes.
-Whenever your budget allows it, I recommend you to stay inside the National Park, unfortunately there is only one hotel inside the park so its price is high, I mean the Gran Meliá Iguazú Hotel (until a few years ago it belonged to the Sheraton chain) .
+Now, as long as your budget allows it, the dream place to stay is in the very heart of the National Park, unfortunately there is only one hotel within the park and its price is high, I mean the Hotel Gran Meliá Iguazú ( until a few years ago it was managed by Sheraton).
 Half of its rooms and common spaces have a preferential view of the falls, and those who stay here can start touring the circuits before the arrival of the first train, so if you start early, you can enjoy the falls alone for a few minutes.
 There are also several lodging options on the Brazilian side, both within the city of Foz do Iguaçu (where 264,000 people live), and on the access road to the Brazilian park.
 As in the Argentine park, within the Brazilian park there is only one hotel, called Hotel das Cataratas belonging to the Belmond chain, but in this case, very few rooms have views of the falls.

-Main activities and walks to do in Iguazú.
+Main tours and activities to do in Iguazú.

 The Iguazú National Park has a varied offer of trails and excursions that will allow you to enjoy this natural wonder.
 In the ticket that you will pay when entering the park, the unlimited use of the ecological train that runs through the park is included.
 This train has only 3 stations: Central Station (near the entrance to the park), Cataratas Station (where you access the Upper and Lower Trails) and Garganta Station (from where you access the Devil’s Throat viewpoint).
 Remember to check the train schedules as they change according to the season of the year and the number of visitors.
 Bear in mind that sometimes the lines to access the train are very long and too much time is wasted.
 I recommend you start your visit to the park first thing in the morning, when the heat is still not so oppressive, if possible you should be at 8:00 (park opening hour) with your ticket in hand and standing in line ready to enter.
 Once inside the park, you have the option of taking the train or avoiding the line and walking for 10 to 15 minutes to the second station, which is reached on foot along the so-called “Sendero Verde” (or “Green Trail”) which has an extension of 0.65 km (0.4 miles).
 Although it is possible to avoid the train journey between the first and second stations through the “Sendero Verde”, since it is a short section; to get to “Garganta del Diablo” it is highly recommended to use the train service due to the extensive distance between the second and third stations.